 Flutter offers outstanding performance for two reasons.
 First, is uses Dart, which compiles into native code.
-Second, Flutter has its own widgets, so there’s no need to access OEM ones.
+Second, it has its own widgets, so there’s no need to access OEM ones.
 As a result, there’s less communication between the app and the platform.
-These two features of Flutter ensure fast app startup times and fewer performance issues in general.
+These two features ensure fast app startup times and fewer performance issues in general.

 Quick development thanks to hot reload

 Flutter is gaining a lot of traction among mobile developers because of hot reload.
 Hot reload allows to instantly view the changes applied to the code on emulators, simulators, and hardware.
 The changed code is reloaded in less than a second.
 All the while, the app is running and developers don’t need to waste time on restarting it.